spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that for the merchant products, you can see the merchant name on the product details page.
+Make sure that the following is true:
+* For the merchant products, you can see the merchant name on the product details page.

-Make sure that when you add a merchant product to the cart, it has the **Sold By** widget displayed on the cart page.
+* When you add a merchant product to the cart, it has the **Sold By** widget displayed on the cart page.

 {% endinfo_block %}

 ### 2) Add Yves translations

-Append glossary according to your configuration:
+1. Append glossary according to your configuration:

 **data/import/common/common/glossary.csv**